 Ron Stallworth is a law enforcement veteran and the first black detective in the Colorado Springs Police Department.
 He has worked undercover narcotics, vice, criminal intelligence, and organized crime beats in four states.
-His book, Black Klansman: A Memoir, is the basis for the major motion picture BlacKkKlansman, written and directed by Spike Lee and starring John David Washington and Adam Driver.
+His #1 New York Times bestselling book, Black Klansman: A Memoir, is the basis for the major motion picture BlacKkKlansman, written and directed by Spike Lee and starring John David Washington and Adam Driver.
 The film received six nominations at the 91st Academy Awards, including Best Picture, Best Director, and Best Supporting Actor, and won the award for Best Adapted Screenplay.
 The film also earned four nominations at the 76th Golden Globe Awards, including Best Motion Picture – Drama.

 In 1978, Ron worked undercover and infiltrated the Ku Klux Klan chapter in Colorado Springs.
 By recruiting his partner Chuck to play the “white” Ron Stallworth in person, while speaking as himself to Klan members over the phone, Ron helped sabotage cross burnings, expose white supremacists in the military, and combat domestic terrorism.
 Even more incredibly, Ron also befriended (and fooled) Grand Wizard David Duke.
 Later on, Ron led an undercover investigation into the anti-Klan protesters of the Progressive Labor Party.